chapter 07

 "Don't promise yourself."

-"I'll write stories about the kids' adventures in the hills and villages of Toscana.
-Or wherever else we may chose to live."
+“I will write our story and stories about the kids’ adventures in the hills and villages of Toscana.
+Or wherever else we may chose to live.”

 "Anywhere but here or Rome."

-I still hadn't told Helene that I would hang on a cross with nails through me.
+I hadn’t talked to anyone other than the think team about hanging on a cross with nails through me.
+I didn’t even explain it to Helene.
 And telling my mother seemed out of the question.
 But I told my brothers and sisters.
-Judas told me he wouldn't leave my side until I was on a ship headed west.
+I wanted their help.
+Moral support more than anything.
+Judas was so saddened.
+He didn’t want me playing such a dangerous game.
+When I finally convinced him that someone had to do it and I was that someone, he told me he wouldn’t leave my side until I was on a ship headed west.

-"He's a spoiled kid, Jesus.
-He's 22 and never been anywhere without a hundred guards.
+“He’s a spoiled kid, Jesus.
+He’s young and never been anywhere without a hundred guards.
 He has never set eyes on a poor man.
-And rumor has it that the only woman that excites him is his brother's wife."
+And rumor has it that one of the few woman that excites him is his brother’s wife.”

 "Brother's wife.
 Sister-in-law."